mkc909/open-swarm-mcp/README.md

 ## Acknowledgements

 This project is based on the [OpenAI Swarm](https://github.com/openai/swarm) framework.
 We would like to acknowledge the original authors and contributors of this project for their work.
+We also wish to credit [django_chatbot](https://github.com/MattiPaivike/django_chatbot) for the Django chatbot view.